Jas17malli/Data-Insertion-and-Handling-Nulls/README.md

 # Data-Insertion-and-Handling-Nulls
  Objective:    Practice inserting, updating, and deleting data.

  Deliverables: SQL file with INSERT, UPDATE, DELETE statement.

  Hints/Mini Guide:

  1.Use INSERT INTO for adding rows

  2.Handle missing values using NULL or default

  3.Use UPDATE and DELETE with WHERE condition

---Created database with students name use Students;
+--Created database with students name.

+use Students;

 --Creating a students table.

---This table contain information of students like Studentid,name,age,email Create table Students(
+--This table contain information of students like Studentid,name,age,email

+Create table Students(
 Studentid int primary key,
 Name varchar(100),